michaelJwilson/CalicoST/README.md

 ### Run CalicoST
 Gunzip the downloaded example data and replace the following paths in the provide `example_config.yaml` with those on your machine,
-* calicost_dir: the path to the cloned CalicoST repository.
-* eagledir: the path to the downloaded Eagle2 directory
-* region_vcf: the path to the downloaded SNP panel.
+* region_vcf: the path to the downloaded SNP panel vcf.
-* phasing_panel: the path to the downloaded and unzipped phasing panel.
+* phasing_panel: the path to the downloaded and unzipped phasing panel directory.
-* spaceranger_dir: ** TODO **
+* spaceranger_dir: the path to Visium Space Ranger output directory.

-To avoid falling into local maxima in CalicoST's optimization objective, we recommend running CalicoST with multiple random initializations that are specified by the `random_state` variable in `example_config.yaml`.
-The provided one uses five random initializations, but may be lessened for a test of the installation.
+To avoid falling into local maxima in CalicoST's optimization objective, we recommend running CalicoST with multiple random initializations that are specified by the `random_state` variable in each config.
+Those provided use five random initializations, but this may be made smaller in testing.

 Finally, run CalicoST with
 ```
-cd <directory of downloaded example data>

-snakemake --cores 5 --configfile example_config.yaml --snakefile <calicost_dir>/calicost.smk all
+snakemake --cores <number cores> --configfile example_config.yaml --snakefile <calicost_dir>/calicost.smk all
 ```

-CalicoST takes just ove an hour to complete this example when 5 cores are available.
+CalicoST takes just ove an hour to complete this example with 5 cores.

 ### Understanding the results
 The above snakemake run will create a folder `calicost` in the directory of downloaded example data.
 Within this folder, each random initialization of CalicoST generates a subdirectory of `calicost/clone*`.

-CalicoST generates the following key files of each random initialization:
+CalicoST generates the following key files for each random initialization:
 * clone_labels.tsv: The inferred clone labels for each spot.
 * cnv_seglevel.tsv: Allele-specific copy numbers for each clone for each genome segment.
 * cnv_genelevel.tsv: The projected allele-specific copy numbers from genome segments to the covered genes.
-* cnv_*_seglevel.tsv and cnv_*_genelevel.tsv: Allele-specific copy numbers when enforcing a ploidy of {diploid, triploid, tetraploid} for each genome segment or each gene.
+* cnv_*_seglevel.tsv and cnv_*_genelevel.tsv: Allele-specific copy numbers when enforcing a ploidy of {diploid, triploid, tetraploid} for each genome segment & each gene.

-See the following examples of the key files.
+See the following examples of these key files.
 ```
-head -10 calicost/clone3_rectangle0_w1.0/clone_labels.tsv
+head -n 10 calicost/clone3_rectangle0_w1.0/clone_labels.tsv
 BARCODES        clone_label
 spot_0  2
 spot_1  2